AFKabl3/AIChess/backend/api.md

 #### Request Parameters

 - **Body (JSON)**:
-  - `fen` (string, required): The FEN string representing the board state.
+  - `fen` (string, required): The FEN string representing the board state after the player move.
-  - `depth` (int): integer value representing the level of the bot
+  - `depth` (int, required): integer value representing the level of the bot

 #### Response